Engineering Campus (University of Illinois Urbana-Champaign): Materials Research Laboratory

 The Illinois Materials Research Laboratory (MRL) is home to several large-scale research programs, including a NSF-funded Materials Research Science and Engineering Center, the Illinois Quantum Information Science and Technology center, the BP-supported International Centre for Advanced Materials, several large DOE-funded efforts, as well as a number of other research activities.
-The MRL fosters interdisciplinary research at the forefront of materials science by bringing together world-class faculty and students in condensed matter physics, materials chemistry, and materials science in a highly collaborative research environment.
-The MRL also has as a core mission to provide characterization tools for materials research, and to meet this mission, the MRL facilities contain one of the most advanced collection of materials characterization tools at a university.

 Engineering Sciences Building

-The Engineering Sciences Building (ESB), located at 1101 West Springfield Avenue in Urbana, IL, is home to the internationally renowned Institute for Condensed Matter Theory (ICMT), established to provide condensed matter theorists and experimentalists (faculty and postdoctoral fellows) with a highly interactive research environment that provides members with the intellectual freedom to take on the most challenging, long-term research issues.
+The Engineering Sciences Building (ESB), located at 1101 West Springfield Avenue in Urbana, IL, is home to the Institute for Condensed Matter Theory (ICMT).
 ESB also is home to a number of individual research groups and other collaborative activities as well as the administrative offices of the Illinois Quantum Information Science and Technology center.

 Superconductivity Center

 The Superconductivity Center (SC) is home to the administrative offices of the Illinois Materials Research Laboratory and the Illinois Materials Research Science and Engineering Center.
 The SC is also home to a number of individual research groups and facilities for materials characterization.